 Why Choose Us for Your Dentures?

-Dr. Damon will provide IV sedation to make the process pain and anxiety free for the patient as the entire process includes multiple tooth extractions and bone management to make the jaws acceptable for dentures.
+Dr. Le will provide IV sedation to make the process pain and anxiety free for the patient as the entire process includes multiple tooth extractions and bone management to make the jaws acceptable for dentures.

 Many dentists give only oral sedation or perform this surgery while their patient is awake.
 Yet, neither of those treatment modalities works predictably for multiple extractions.
-With IV sedation, Dr. Damon tailor the dose of the medication directly to your needs allowing a comfortable procedure for the doctor and patient.
+With IV sedation, Dr. Le tailor the dose of the medication directly to your needs allowing a comfortable procedure for the doctor and patient.
 Our staff has performed more than 4,500 successful and safe IV sedation.

 We also provide monthly soft liners, temporary “liners” that help the dentures fit better during the healing phase.
 Liners are essential to maintaining patient comfort during the first few months.
 Our staff is well-trained and will address your concerns and help you adjust to your new lifestyle with dentures.